Thursday, March 11, 2010 Michelin Tires

 Michelin designs tires for many applications.
 Some are for long life, others for performance, still others for trucks or SUVs.
 Putting the wrong application on a vehicle will be very disappointing.
 AGCO will match the specific application that is right for your vehicle, never just what is in stock.

-Michelin Tires Michelin Tires
+Michelin Tires

 AGCO goes to great length to insure better results for you.
-First we verify the production date of your tires to make sure they are fresh.
+First we verify the age of all tires we sell, to make sure they are fresh.
+By checking the DOT number AGCO can tell the week and year your tires were built.
 Many people may not be aware that tires have a life span, other than just tread life.
-An exact time of failure cannot be predicted, but tires over six-years old are generally considered unsafe to be used.
+The age of failure is difficult to foresee.
+Many experts agree tires over six-years old are generally considered unsafe to be used.

-By checking the DOT number AGCO can tell the week and year your tires were built.
-In this example the 0208 indicates this tire was built in the 2nd week of 2008.
-Tires sometimes sit in a warehouse for years before being installed.
+At some tire stores, tires sometimes sit in a warehouse for years before being installed.
 By verifying the DOT date, AGCO insures you do not get tires that are already years old.

 We also verify tires we sell are the exact right size and rating specified by the engineer that designed your vehicle.
 The exact right tire, not just what we have in stock.

 Next comes professional mounting.
 A perfect tire can be quickly ruined by improper mounting.
 Once properly mounted the tire must be balanced.
-AGCO utilizes equipment not commonly available in the trade, because we have found it consistently provides better results.
+AGCO uses equipment not commonly available in the trade, because we have found it consistently provides better results.
 We have even developed our own procedure to verify that the tire is balanced perfectly.

-Some might think this is all a bit much, but we don’t.
+Some may think this is all a bit much, but we don’t.
 We feel by improving the process of mounting and balancing tires and using the best products available we can show you why AGCO is the place to go.

-Does all of this mean Michelin is right for everyone?
+Does all this mean Michelin is right for everyone?
 In our opinion it does not.
 While we feel they are the finest tires available, some people simply do not drive very many miles.
 Since tires do have a lifetime, a high mileage tire could go bad due to age, long before it has worn out.

 Give us a try, AGCO and Michelin are a great combination.

 New Tires, Front or Rear?
-New Tires, Front or Rear?

 A few months ago I placed a survey on our website.